 SCANZ was inaugurated in 2006 and remains the longest standing arts, culture and technology event in Aotearoa.

-The hui then travels to New Plymouth for the Leonardo Journal 50th celebrations.
+The next event to which all are invited is in New Plymouth, for the Leonardo Journal/ISAST 50th celebrations.
 Roger Malina will create a special video for the event and will join us from Texas.

 We would be interested in presentations on the event themes and for next 50 years for art, science, culture and technology, potentially covering subjects such as protocols around the use of AI, intercultural and interdisciplinary activity.
 Understanding contemporary knowledge is also a topic of interest.